NeoGeographyToolkit/StereoPipeline/docs/tools/cam_test.rst

 This tool compares two camera models for the same image, or a camera model against itself.
 It finds the camera center and ray direction at a set of sampled pixels for both cameras and checks how they differ.
-Then, it projects pixels to the ground using the first camera and back-projects the resulting ECEF points into the second camera, and estimates the pixel discrepancy.
+Then, it projects pixels to the datum using the first camera and back-projects the resulting ECEF points into the second camera, and estimates the pixel discrepancy.

 It prints the average time (in milliseconds) for the operation of projecting from the camera to the ground and back.

-See :numref:`examples` for the camera types used below (ISIS, CSM, RPC, PeruSat-1, ASTER, etc).

 Examples
 ~~~~~~~~

+See :numref:`examples` for information on the camera types used below.

 Compare a CSM camera model against itself::